helpscout/hsds-react/docs/contribution/styling.md

 #### export

 We're making our `StrongUI` available as the default export, but also as a named export.
 The reason for this is incase we need to use the isolated SC in another component.

+And that's it 🙏!
+You've successfully styled our new `Strong` component 💪.

+## Next

+Let's [write a story](storybook.md) to see this thing in a browser!

 ## See also